 Nick Barreto works where books and technology intersect.
 He’s managed and built apps, is an expert on ebook formats, metadata and workflows.
 He is committed to automating all the repetitive tasks to free up more time for the work that matters.
 Nick is one of Canelo’s co-founders and the Operations Director.

 Micaela Cavaletto has a background in digital publishing, and she has worked in academic and trade sectors.
 She is passionate about ebooks, coding and new technologies.
 Micaela is Canelo’s Production Manager.

 Kit Nevile is Commissioning Editor at Canelo, looking particularly at thrillers, horror, and action/adventure books.
 He has previous experience at Persephone Books and whitefox publishing services, both in an editorial role.

-Siân Heap is Commissioning Editor at Canelo, looking particularly at saga, romance and crime books.
+Siân Heap is Commissioning Editor at Canelo, looking particularly at crime, thriller and psychological suspense.
 She has previous experience at Hodder & Stoughton and ed public relations, and is also a former Waterstones bookseller.

 Emily Bedford is Senior Commissioning Editor at Canelo.
 She is looking to publish contemporary fiction, with an eye on romance and historical fiction in particular.
 She has previously worked at Bloomsbury as well as Taylor & Francis in editorial roles.